solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 - __c:v__: This command tell ffmpeg to encode into H264 video format.
 - __crf__:  A parameter specific to the H264 codec that determines the quality/compression.  [see the docs for H264 encoding for details of the crf command](https://trac.ffmpeg.org/wiki/Encode/H.264).
 - __pix_fmt__: The stream needs to be encoded in YUV420p to work with video playback (Quicktime, etc...).

+## Arduino IDE and Code
+The code is written using the Arduino IDE.
+Since I am not an expert with Arduino code (and JavaScript for that matter...oh and the details of HTML...hmmm...), I stuck with the Arduino IDE and installed all the ESP32 goo as described in multiple YouTube videos.
+## ESP32-CAM Stuff
+To use the ESP32-CAM:
+- Initialize.
+See the function `bool initCamera();`.
+I am using the settings for the AI Thinker ESP32-CAM.
+One thing that we might want to change is the image quality or perhaps the pixel format.
+The constants are defined in [espressif's esp32-camera file sensor.h](https://github.com/espressif/esp32-camera/blob/master/driver/include/sensor.h).
+- Take a "snapshot" (i.e.: grab a frame) at the resolution and format specified in the camera initialization.